 skin has allowed me to avoid.

-But I am not my skin.
-I can
+Though I am not my skin.
+I can’t

 do without it, like a soft veil